fictionco/fiction/@apps/docs/src/docs/creating-themes.md

 ### Settings.js

-Factor uses a simple `settings.js` and `$setting.get('some.setting')` system to make theme customization lightning fast.
+Factor uses a simple `settings.js` and `setting('some.setting')` system to make theme customization lightning fast.

 All you need to do is place a `settings.js` file in your theme root.
 In this file place an exported JS object that includes all the settings you need throughout your theme.